ERPLibre/ERPLibre/doc/FAQ.md

 Did you modify files in .repo?

-Anyways, to reset files from your branch into .repo:
+To reset files from your branch into .repo:
 ```bash
 cd .repo/manifests
 git branch -av